ShqWW/dwconv2d/README.md

 # Efficient Implementation of 2D Depthwise Convolution for Large Kernel Based on Pytorch and Nvidia CUDA

-This is an efficient cuda implementation of 2D depthwise convolution, it can be used in Pytorch deep learning framework.
+This is an efficient cuda implementation of 2D depthwise convolution for large kernel, it can be used in Pytorch deep learning framework.

 ## Feature